craigchristenson/ubercart-3-2checkout/README.md

 ## UberCart 3 2Checkout
 ----------------------------------------

 This is a fork of the current 2Checkout module that is inluded in the UberCart 3 core.
-This fork fixes the return process issues, adds Header Redirect support and insures that demo sales are handeled correctly.
+This fork fixes the return process issues, adds Header Redirect support, insures that demo sales are handeled correctly and adds support for the INS Fraud Status Changed call.

 ### UberCart 3 Settings